Bonnie and Clyde: 1933: Buck and Blanche Barrow join the gang

 The gang's Joplin hideout.
 Recovered photos and Bonnie's "Suicide Sal" poem were published in newspapers nationwide.

-On March 22, 1933, Clyde's brother Buck was granted a full pardon and released from prison, and he and his wife Blanche set up housekeeping with Bonnie, Clyde and Jones in a temporary hideout at 3347 1/2 Oakridge Drive in Joplin, Missouri.
+On March 22, 1933, Clyde's brother Buck was granted a full pardon and released from prison, and he and his wife Blanche set up housekeeping with Bonnie, Clyde and Jones in a temporary hideout at 3347½ Oakridge Drive in Joplin, Missouri.
 According to family sources, Buck and Blanche were there to visit; they attempted to persuade Clyde to surrender to law enforcement.
 The group ran loud, alcohol-fueled card games late into the night in the quiet neighborhood; Blanche recalled that they "bought a case of beer a day".
 The men came and went noisily at all hours, and Clyde accidentally fired a Browning automatic rifle (BAR) in the apartment while cleaning it.
 No neighbors went to the house, but one reported suspicions to the Joplin Police Department.

-The police assembled a five-man force in two cars on April 13 to confront what they suspected were bootleggers living at the Oakridge Drive address.
+Joplin police assembled a five-man force in two cars on April 13 to confront what they suspected were bootleggers living at the Oakridge Drive address.
 The Barrow brothers and Jones opened fire, killing Detective Harry L. McGinnis outright and fatally wounding Constable J. W. Harryman.
-Parker opened fire with a BAR as the others fled, forcing Highway Patrol Sergeant G.B.
+Parker opened fire with a BAR as the others fled, forcing Missouri Highway Patrol Sergeant G.B.
 Kahler to duck behind a large oak tree.
-The .30 caliber bullets from the BAR struck the tree and forced wood splinters into the sergeant's face.
+The .30 caliber bullets from the BAR struck the tree and blasted wood splinters into the sergeant's face.
 Parker got into the car with the others, and they pulled in Blanche from the street where she was pursuing her dog Snow Ball.
-The surviving officers later testified that they had fired only fourteen rounds in the conflict; one hit Jones on the side, one struck Clyde but was deflected by his suit-coat button, and one grazed Buck after ricocheting off a wall.
+The surviving officers later testified that they had fired only fourteen rounds in the conflict; one hit Jones on the side, one struck Clyde but was deflected by his suit-coat button and one grazed Buck after ricocheting off a wall.

 W. D. Jones committed two murders in his first two weeks with Barrow at age 16.
 The sawed-off shotgun is one of his "whippet" guns.